kevinp1993/BioMechatronik-Praktikum-SS18/README.txt

 After compilation, you always have to flash the generated program to the robot.
 Therefore you need to install the SerialBoot tool provided by the AMiRo-BLT project.
-Furthermore the tool must be accessible globally under the environment variable 'SERIALBOOT'.
-You can do this by appending the following line to your ~/.bashrc file:
+By default AMiRo-OS assumes AMiRo-BLT to be installed in the same folder and its root directory to be named 'amiro-blt'.
+If this is the case, it will automatically detect the SerialBoot tool.
+Otherwise the tool must be accessible globally under the environment variable 'SERIALBOOT'.
+You can make it so by appending the following line to your ~/.bashrc file:

   export SERIALBOOT=</absolute/path/to/the/SerialBoot/binary>